Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 Fix this error by completing the steps in the ``message`` field.
 Assign a ``return_url`` in the Params box or reconfigure your settings for ``automatic_payment_methods`` in Setup Intents and PaymentIntents.

 **Note**: Stripe returns the entire PaymentIntent object for this error.
 This additional information is useful for viewing the state of the PaymentIntent and finding the bottleneck.
-One can observe from the response that this PaymentIntent has the status "requires_payment_method."
+The response reports that this PaymentIntent has the status "requires_payment_method."
 Before the PaymentIntent can be confirmed and the transaction initiated, a payment method must be provided.

 ### Cancel a Payment Intent